Sheffield Design Awards 2018: Sixteen projects in the running for prizes

 There is also a new lifetime achievement prize for 2018 that will go to a veteran Sheffield architect or designer.

 The first ceremony was held in 2008.
-Winners are picked after the shortlist of nominees is visited by a panel of invited judges.
-One of the categories - the Keith Hayman award for cycling or public art - remembers the environmentalist and artist from Heeley who died suddenly in 2013, aged 69, while riding his bike.
+Winners are picked after a shortlist of nominees is visited by a panel of invited judges.
+One of the categories - the Keith Hayman award for cycling or public art - remembers the environmentalist and artist from Heeley who died suddenly in 2013, aged 69, while cycling.
 The memorial prize was given to Martin Jennings' Women of Steel sculpture, which stands in Barker's Pool, in 2016.